Avik816/multilingual-language-detection/README.md

 # 🌍 Multilingual Language Detection using XLM-RoBERTa

-This project aims to build a multilingual text classifier that detects the **language of a given sentence**.
+This project aims to fine-tune an open-source transformer based model to build a multilingual text detction pipeline that detects the **language of a given sentence**.
 Leveraging the power of **XLM-RoBERTa**, an open-source transformer model trained on 100 languages, this solution provides robust and accurate results across diverse linguistic inputs.

 ## 🔓 Open Source Foundation